Lenovo ThinkPad X230

 A 12.5 inch laptop

 Lenovo is a brand which manufactures laptops of different screen sizes.
 The ThinkPad X200 series includes various models.
 This line is now even more rich with the addition of the latest X230.
 This ultraportable notebook is a refreshing device to play with.
-It behaved very well in our benchmarks.
+It behaved very well in our tests.
 And it definitely makes the X200 line proud.
 Of course changes were also made, but in its essence the new model is great.
-Here it is in our analysis.
+Here it is in our review.

 The design that was used for the ThinkPad series has always been appreciated for its classic feel by people who are into this kind of looks.
 The ThinkPad X230 does not stray away from that philosophy.
 A quick glance its way told us that it was a laptop with both elegance and simplicity.
 The color Lenovo opted for it was black.
 The bottom and top of the chassis are made from magnesium alloy.
 The weight and dimensions of this model are far from being perfect; but there won’t be any problem if you decide to carry it in a bag.
 And it will certainly not require a heavyweight to take it from a table.